Openhab-Nodes/website/content/en/userguide/diy.md

 Open "http://w25.local/things/led" in a Webbrowser - You might need to wait a few seconds.
 A modern operating system is able to resolve `.local` addresses (mDNS).
 You are now talking to your WebThing.
 You can issue commands directly via the Browser and request the current Thing state.

-## Add to openHAB X
+## Add to OHX

-Navigate to your openHAB X Inbox and approve the automatically discovered WebThing.
+Navigate to your OHX Inbox and approve the automatically discovered WebThing.

 <img style="max-width:600px" src="/img/doc/diy-inbox.png">